CloudLabs-MOC/AI-102-AIEngineer/Instructions/23-search-skills.md

 In this task, you will learn how to clone the repository for this course.

-If you have already cloned **AI-102-AIEngineer** code repository to the environment where you're working on this lab, open it in Visual Studio Code; otherwise, follow these steps to clone it now.
+If you have already cloned the **AI-102-AIEngineer** code repository to the environment where you're working on this lab, open it in Visual Studio Code; otherwise, follow these steps to clone it now.

 1. Start Visual Studio Code.